Compare plans fitting your coverage needs

 Application Steps

 Typically, your international student advisor or someone within the international student office will help you through the process of applying for OPT.
+Always check with your international student advisor about the process, as it can differ from school to school.
+The information here is offered as a general guide.
 Here are the basic requirements:

 number 1